ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

 Comparison of RAM sizes (microbit versions, smartphones, PC, ML workstations, datacenter pools).

+ROM

+Flash, both RAM and ROM. micro:bit stores programs in Flash.
+It is written during the programming of the device ([software](https://tech.microbit.org/software/), [hardware](https://tech.microbit.org/hardware/#interface)).
+The micro:bit progam (i.e. the HEX file) is written to the Flash ROM.

+Interface chip.

 ##### Memory management

 - Keep the CPU supplied with work